The Days of the Week

 We can use this information to find out when December 23, 2003 starts.

 How do we find this information?
-The next month of the year starts on a predictable weekday based on the weekday the current month started and how many days are in the month.
-Here are the following formulas:
+All dates on the next month of the year start on a predictable weekday based on the weekday of the date of the current month being analyzed and how many days are in that same month, utilizing the following formulas:

-If the current month has 31 days (January, March, May, July, August, October, December), the next month starts three weekdays after the current month.
+If the current month has 31 days (January, March, May, July, August, October, December), the next month starts three weekdays after the current month, as follows:

 If the current month has 30 days (September, April, June, November), the next month starts two weekdays after the current month.